Real Madrid fans celebrate on night of contrasting emotions

 MADRID Whoever won, Madrid was never going to miss out on a night of celebrations.

-Thousands of Real Madrid fans, chanting "Champions!" and clad in their team's white colours, swarmed onto the streets of the Spanish capital on Saturday night and partied until dawn after their team beat cross-town rivals Atletico Madrid 4-1 in the final of Europe's elite soccer club competition in Lisbon.
+Thousands of Real Madrid fans, chanting "champions!" and clad in their team's white colours, swarmed onto the streets of the Spanish capital on Saturday minutes after their team beat cross-town rivals Atletico Madrid in the final of Europe's elite club competition in Lisbon.

-Euphoric fans, who at one point in the game had thought Real's record-extending 10th Champions League victory was slipping away, flocked to the Cibeles fountain, a central landmark where the team traditionally mark their successes - less than 1 km (0.62 miles) away from Atletico's usual celebration spot.
+Euphoric fans, who at one point in the game had thought Real's record-extending 10th Champions League victory was slipping away, flocked to the Cibeles fountain, a central landmark where the team traditionally mark their successes - less than 1km away from Atletico's usual celebration spot.

-"I'm so happy to have beaten Atletico Madrid, to come back after 1-0," said Joaquin, a 27-year-old fan dressed in his club's kit as he headed through the jammed streets to the party.
-"Atletico was a good rival ... but it's Real, forever!"
+"We're going to stay until the players get here," said Jose, a 47-year-old consultant wearing an oversized Real hat, who had squeezed into a nearby tapas restaurant to watch the game and was heading to the party.

-Music blaring from a makeshift stage kept supporters going until around 6am, when the Real team, wearing "La Decima" on their shirts in reference to the 10th title they had coveted for 12 years, finally arrived back with the trophy.
+The Real team was expected to arrive back with the trophy from 1200 GMT onwards.

 After celebrating the Spanish league title in the streets of the capital only a week ago, the team were denied what would have been their first ever European Cup by their arch-rivals and wealthier neighbours in heart-breaking fashion.